-Command Function

-boot Initializes the system causing a self-test and begins the boot program.

-build eeprom Creates a new EEPROM image or restores a cor- rupted one.

-cdp Configures DSSI devices.

-clear 1 Removes an environment variable.

-continue Resumes processing at the point where it was interrupted by a $Ctrl/P$ or halt command.

-crash Restarts the operating system and generates a mem- ory dump.

-create 1 Creates a new environment variable.

-deposit Stores data in a specified location.

-examine Displays the contents of a memory location, register, device, or a file.
+Command Function boot Initializes the system causing a self-test and begins the boot program. build eeprom Creates a new EEPROM image or restores a corrupted one. cdp Configures DSSI devices. clear 1 Removes an environment variable. continue Resumes processing at the point where it was interrupted by a Cttl/P or halt command. create 1 Creates a new environment variable. deposit Stores data in a specified location. examine Displays the contents of a memory location, register, device, or a file. help Provides basic information on the console commands. initialize Performs a reset on the system or specified node.
 1 These commands use environment variables.